mediamonks/fast-image-sequence/README.md

     ```

 Once you have your tarball, you can use it with `FastImageSequence` by setting the `tarURL` option to the URL of your
-tarball and implementing the `tarImageURLCallback` to return the URL of an image in the tarball given its index.
+tarball and implement the `imageURL` to return the URL of an image in the tarball, given its index.

 ## Frequently Asked Questions